jirapornmengwa/my-tv-shows-status/README.md

 # run your MongoDB server

+# if you need seed data (requires mongodb tool mongorestore installed on your machine)
+npm run seed-data

 # serve with hot reload at localhost:8080 and localhost:3000
 npm run dev-client or npm run dev-server
 ```